AP Spanish: An Effective Guide to Preparing for the Language and Culture Examination

 Since you can’t guess the precise nature of the reading excerpts that will be used on the exam, reading a wide variety of material will help prepare you for anything you might encounter.

 Reading Spanish-language books is particularly helpful for practicing looking for context clues.
 No matter how much you study, invariably there will be a word on the test that you don’t know.
 Similarly, when you read a Spanish-language book, there will be words you don’t know.
-As you read your chosen book, try to guess what any unknown word means based on the context clues around it.
-Then, look it up in a dictionary to confirm its meaning.
-Once you have practice guessing word meanings in books, you’ll have less trouble doing it on the exam.

 “Don Quijote” is a particularly good option.
 Plus, it’s in the public domain, so you can also read it for free.
 “Don Quijote” follows the adventures of a blundering but well-intentioned nobleman and his squire.